Simprints/Android-Simprints-ID/fingerprint/src/main/java/com/simprints/fingerprint/tools/nfc/README.md

 ### Component NFC
 These component NFC classes are designed to wrap completely the Android SDK `android.nfc` package functionality.
+They are intended to mimic the Android SDK API identically, so it is recommended to wrap usage of this class with smarter logic as NPEs can occur.

 `android` contains the classes for use in production that delegate to the real Android implementation.